Merge git fork changes with unrelated histories

 git switch -c jane-feature1

-Manually merge the changes jane made in their feature1 branch using compare folders.
+Manually merge the changes made in the feature1 branch using compare folders.

-Note that your repo will likely have a lot of files that aren’t in the fork due to .gitignore.
+Note that the repository will likely have many files that are not in the fork due to .gitignore.

 For any new files that need to be tracked by Git: git add filename